WHO WE ARE

 Legislative Policy Manager

 Sarah serves as Legislative Policy Manager with the Institute for Responsive Government.
 Before a brief pause to earn her J.D., Sarah spent several years at the Idaho Legislature, learning the nuances of crafting state laws, approving administrative rules, and interpreting parliamentary procedure.
-Sarah is a native Texan and currently resides in Seattle, WA.
+Sarah is a native Texan and currently resides in Massachusetts.

 Kathy Boockvar